Spacerat/2020policebrutality/README.md

 - Nicer visual design
     - Show filters in bar on left of screen if there's enough space?
 - More tags (e.g. tags for medics, bystanders)
+- Search by date
+- Sort by most recent first?
+Custom sorting?
 - Show embeds on card click?
 - Show images somehow?
 - Optimize (why is unclicking search so slow? can it be made quicker? also I'm binding callbacks the Bad Way (https://preactjs.com/guide/v8/linked-state/))